tashrifbillah/Image-Recognition-Using-CNN/README.md

 The obtained results for CNN classification is shown in our [project report](https://github.com/tashrifbillah/Object-Detection/blob/master/Tashrif_Billah_Object_Detection.pdf).
 However, the attached code may suffer some memory error.
 Also, multi-GPU implementation is incomplete.
 Please feel free to contribute and give a push.

+The code was developed in collaboration with Alexander Loh.

 # Code Execution Instruction

 # Instruction for running code